KIDZ'NGRIEF, bon secours hampton roads

 Rosalis and Alfredo Ramos lost their oldest son, Chucky, in a terrible accident that involved the entire family.
 They were worried about how their younger children, Foxy, Roxie and Lexi, would handle such a traumatic experience.

 “We still meet online.
-The children do their activities, come out of their room with smiles and show their crafts so proudly,” Rosalis shares.
+The children do their activities, come out of their room with smiles and show their crafts so proudly,” Rosalis shared in 2020.
 “The girls are always excited to share what they have done in their brother’s name.
 They feel a little better because they are not afraid to share what they are feeling.
 This program gives us an opportunity to come together and speak about the activity or topic the kids enjoyed during their meetings.”

 The Earley Family